Arenaa/Arenaa/README.md

 Hi there!

-:herb: I'm a deep learning researcher passionate about vision-language models, particularly focused on diffusion models for image generation.
-My research aims to uncover the inner workings of these models to better understand their ability to generate realistic images.
-I also work on improving evaluation techniques to assess image quality, diversity, and faithfulness.
-My goal is to enhance the capabilities of generative models by gaining deeper insights into their thinking process.
+:herb: I'm a deep learning researcher with a diverse background and substantial expertise in reinforcement learning.
+My passion lies in vision-language models, particularly focusing on diffusion models for image generation.
+Moreover, I'm actively engaged in exploring innovative ways to merge deep reinforcement learning with diffusion models, aiming to push the boundaries of AI capabilities even further.

 :notebook: I'm always looking for opportunities to collaborate on research projects related to these areas.
 If you're interested in working together or have any questions about my research, please don't hesitate to [get in touch!](khoshnoodi.ma@gmail.com)